 - Risk level (1-4)

-How to Get a California Background Check
+How To Get a California Background Check

-How to Obtain California Court Records Online & In-Person
+How To Obtain California Court Records Online & In Person

-In California, the Superior Courts handle all civil and criminal cases in a county, in addition to small claims cases, appeals of civil cases less than $25,000, misdemeanor appeals, and infraction appeals, such as traffic tickets.7
+In California, the Superior Courts handle all civil and criminal cases in a county, in addition to small claims cases, appeals of civil cases less than $25,000, misdemeanor appeals, and infraction appeals (such as traffic tickets).7

 Meanwhile, Appellate Courts handle appeals of cases from trial (Superior) courts.
 The California Supreme Court has the most authority, taking on death penalty appeals and disciplinary cases involving judges.

-How to Search California Court Records by Name
+How To Search California Court Records by Name

 Once on the court’s website, there will be an option to search for court cases by: